xiuqhou/Salience-DETR/README.md

 # News

-`2024-03`: We release pretrained weights on COCO 2017 for Salience-DETR with ResNet50 backbone.
+`2024-03`: We release code of Salience-DETR and pretrained weights on COCO 2017 for Salience-DETR with ResNet50 backbone.

 `2024-02`: Salience-DETR is accepted in CVPR2024, and code will be released in the repo.
 Welcome to your attention!